Healthy Pelvic Floor Program For Women

 As a new patient to the Healthy Pelvic Floor Program, you will be asked to:

-- book a Whole Body Initial Pelvic Floor assessment with one of our Healthy Pelvic Floor therapists (Lindsay Geddes) or (Celine Jaquemet)
+- book a Whole Body Initial Pelvic Floor assessment with one of our Healthy Pelvic Floor therapists – Nelly Yockell, Lindsay Geddes, Celine Jaquemet, or Erin Lynn

 Feel free to contact us if you have questions about our Healthy Pelvic Floor program.